 Valldemossa Hotel & Restaurant offers cuisine for vegetarians and vegans.

-The Michelin-starred Simply Fosh, in Palma de Mallorca, will create a superb vegan menu with advance notice.
+The Michelin-starred Marc Fosh, in Palma, will create a superb vegan menu with advance notice.

 Another place to mention is Alessandro Di Feo and Gert Hofman’s restaurant L’Ospite (FB: L’Ospite) in Palma.
 Chef Alessandro serves delicious and authentic Italian cuisine – much of it based on his grandmother’s recipes.
 Vegan friends have reported having had superb dinners created for them, having given the restaurant 24 hours’ notice.

 This article by no means covers all of the restaurants where vegetarians can eat a variety of dishes a lot more exciting than a plate of cauliflower (!), so please feel free to add your own recommendations in the comments box.
 And if you’re a vegan, check out Mallorca Vegan, to find out why this Mediterranean island is becoming one of the world’s leading vegan destinations.